confluentinc/cp-docker-images/docs/quickstart.rst

     git clone https://github.com/confluentinc/cp-docker-images

-  We have provided an example Docker Compose file that will start up ZooKeeper and Kafka.
+  An example Docker Compose file is included that will start up ZooKeeper and Kafka.
 Navigate to ``cp-docker-images/examples/kafka-single-node``, where it is located.
 Alternatively, you can download the file directly from https://github.com/confluentinc/cp-docker-images/raw/master/examples/kafka-single-node/docker-compose.yml

   .. sourcecode:: bash
     cd cp-docker-images/examples/kafka-single-node